Mitchina/python_django_proj6_Al.taCucinaTest/README.md

   ```sh
   pip freeze
   ```
-- To exit you virtual environment, you can type exit.
+- Do not exit right now, but to exit you virtual environment, you can type exit.
   ```sh
   exit
   ```
 ***
 ## 3.Run the project
 ### 3.1 - Be in the right directory (folder) again.
 To run the project, you need to be with your Virtual Environment Activated.
-(If you exit it, just go to your project directory in the Command Prompt and type ```pipenv shell```)
+(If you exit it, just go to your project directory in the Command Prompt and type ```pipenv shell```).

 Once inside again, you need to go to the project folder directory where is located the manage.py file inside the project.
 - To do that you can just type the code below in your Command Prompt.
   ```sh